Chaogan-Yan/BrainImageNet/README.md

 (2) AD_Prediction.txt: 1: AD 0: Healthy.
 (Prediction close to 1 means AD.)
 If you are using the results to screen AD risk, then a threshold of 0.3 is recommended (to increase sensitivity at a cost of specificity).
 OF NOTE: FOR RESEARCH PURPOSE ONLY!

+For more information about our research, please visit [The R-fMRI Lab](http://yanlab.psych.ac.cn).
+Under patent protection, all rights reserved.
+For commercial use, please contact [Prof. Chao-Gan Yan](mailto:ycg.yan@gmail.com).